axololly/chess/README.md

 Another error I found was doing `1UL << someSquare.Bitboard`, which, under the hood, is literally `1UL << (1UL << someSquare)`, creating some sort of super bitboard.
 That's all fixed now, and I don't have to deal with that anymore.

+### Structs

+Another bunch of errors came when making the board into a struct.
+Turns out all structs spawn with an empty parameterless constructor, so instead of making a board off a default value, it was literally just making a `null` board value, raising a ton of errors when trying to operate on that board.
+This is fixed now. :thumbsup:

-All of these fixes will be present in version `v1.1.4` of the NuGet package.
+All of these fixes will be present in version `v1.1.5` of the NuGet package.

 ## Statistics